harshrajshs/Your-IIT-Counselling-Helper/README.md

 ## Features

 - **College and Branch Recommendations:** Get personalized recommendations based on your rank and category.
+-
   ![prediction](images/predict_search.png)
   ![analysis1](images/an1.png)
   ![analysis2](images/an2.png)

+  _Screenshot: Different Branch analysis according to provided rank and categoty.

 - **Female Reservation Analysis:** Understand the impact of female reservation in different IITs and branches.

   ![Female Reservation Analysis](screenshots/female_reservation_analysis.png)